9-5-pursuit/lab-github/questions.md

 What does "ES6" stand for?

 ```
-ES6 refers to the ECMA script programming language and its version 6, which is also a standardized name for JavaScript.git
+ES6 refers to the ECMA script programming language and its version 6, which is also a standardized name for JavaScript.
 ```

 What company famously used the phrase "Don't be evil" in their code of conduct?